bgalata1/cosc457-database/README.md

 # cosc457-database

-Simple hairsalon database written in Java utilizing Swing for the UI.
+Simple hair salon database written in Java utilizing Swing for the UI.